open-guides/og-aws/README.md

 * Redshift is based on Postgres, but its SQL dialect and performance profile are different.
     * Redshift supports only [11 primitive data types](https://docs.aws.amazon.com/redshift/latest/dg/c_Supported_data_types.html). ([List of unsupported Postgres types](https://docs.aws.amazon.com/redshift/latest/dg/c_unsupported-postgresql-datatypes.html))
     * It has a leader node and computation nodes (the leader node distributes queries to the computation ones).
 Note that some functions [can be executed only on the lead node.](https://docs.aws.amazon.com/redshift/latest/dg/c_SQL_functions_leader_node_only.html)
-    * 🔸 Redshift does not support many Postgres functions, most notable date/time related or aggregates.
+    * 🔸Redshift does not support many Postgres functions, most notable date/time related or aggregates.
 See the [full list here](https://docs.aws.amazon.com/redshift/latest/dg/c_unsupported-postgresql-functions.html).
 * Major 3rd-party BI tools support Redshift integration (see [Quora](https://www.quora.com/Which-BI-visualisation-solution-goes-best-with-Redshift)).

 ### Gotchas and Limitations

-* 🔸 While Redshift can handle heavy queries well, it does not scale horizontally, i.e. does not handle multiple queries in parallel.
+* 🔸While Redshift can handle heavy queries well, it does not scale horizontally, i.e. does not handle multiple queries in parallel.
 Therefore, if you expect a high parallel load, consider replicating or (if possible) sharding your data across multiple clusters.
 * Redshift data commit transactions are very expensive and serialized at the cluster level.
 Therefore, consider grouping multiple COPY commands into a single transaction whenever possible.
-* 🔸 Redshift does not support multi-AZ deployments.
+* 🔸Redshift does not support multi-AZ deployments.
 Building multi-AZ clusters is not trivial.
 [Here ](https://blogs.aws.amazon.com/bigdata/post/Tx13ZDHZANSX9UX/Building-Multi-AZ-or-Multi-Region-Amazon-Redshift-Clusters)is an example using Kinesis.
-* 🔸 Redshift has reserved keywords which are not present in Postgres (see full list [here](https://docs.aws.amazon.com/redshift/latest/dg/r_pg_keywords.html)).
+* 🔸Redshift has reserved keywords which are not present in Postgres (see full list [here](https://docs.aws.amazon.com/redshift/latest/dg/r_pg_keywords.html)).
 Watch out for DELTA ([Delta Encodings](https://docs.aws.amazon.com/redshift/latest/dg/c_Delta_encoding.html)).

 ## EMR